 Protecting Your Gums for a Healthy Smile

-According to the Centers for Disease Control and Prevention (CDC), over half of Americans over the age of 30 suffer from gum disease.
+Gum disease (periodontal disease) results from poor dental hygiene and is an infection of the gums.
+According to the Centers for Disease Control and Prevention (CDC), nearly half of Americans over the age of 30 suffer from gum disease.
 This is a serious infection that can wreak havoc on your smile, eventually resulting in the loss of teeth.

 Symptoms of Gum Disease

-In its earliest stages, gum disease is referred to as gingivitis.
-If the infection continues to develop, it can advance to the periodontitis stage.
+The earliest stage of gum disease commonly known as gingivitis is completely reversible however if the infection continues to develop, it can advance to the periodontitis stage.
 Common symptoms of periodontitis include:

 - Red, swollen, and sensitive gums